meg-simula/meg-simula.github.io/index.md

 <p>2026-11-17: I've accepted the invitation to speak in the minisymposium on Computational Glioscience at the 28th meeting of the French Glial Cell Club, Sète, France (Nov 17-20, 2026). </p>

-<p>2026-11-23: K. G. Jebsen Centre for Brain Fluid Research organizes the 9th edition of its annual Oslo Brain Fluid Symposium at Simula Research Laboratory on Nov 23 2026.</p>
+<p>2026-11-23: The K. G. Jebsen Centre for Brain Fluid Research organizes the 9th edition of its annual Oslo Brain Fluid Symposium at Simula Research Laboratory on Nov 23 2026.</p>

 <p>2027-06-06: I will lecture at the biennial European Mathematical Society School on Applied Mathematics at Kácov, Czech Republic (June 6-11 2027). </p>